Philipp-Sc/cosmos-rust-bot/README.md

 * Sensitive information is gathered at runtime via user input.
 This avoids storing sensitive information within config files.
 * The encrypted seed phrase is stored safely in memory with <a href="https://github.com/unrelentingtech/secstr">secstr</a>.
 * The seed phrase is encrypted using a simple XOR Cipher and only decrypted when used.
 * Terra-rust-bot uses <a href="https://github.com/anvie/litcrypt.rs">litcrypt</a> to hide the encryption key from naughty eyes and protect the program from illegal cracking activity.

-> :arrow_down: Check out the *Additional Security Measures* described below.
+#### Additional Security Measures

+> There is no easy way for an attacker to extract your seed phrase, BUT given enough time and root access to your system it is certainly possible someone experienced can hack their way into the RAM, modify the code or introduce memory leaks to steal the seed.
+Everything CAN be hacked.
+Here are some security measures you might want to consider.

+- Always clear your copy/paste clipboard.
+- Use a dedicated wallet.
+- Avoid vserver and use a dedicated root server.
+(RAM snapshots are a security risk)
+- Harden your system.
+(Firewall, SSH, SELinux, Filesystem Encryption, VPN)
+- Hide the fact that you are using terra-rust-bot: Rename the executable to something (un)expected.

 #### Requests